-Finding the girl of your dreams was not as easy as some people make it seem.
-It took time, energy, patience, and a lot of effort to have gotten your relationship off the ground.
-Now it is time to pop the question, which means it is also time to start searching for the perfect ring to symbolize your love.
-Most girls will have an idea of the type of ring they want.
-Some will leave you subtle hints, and others will be forthright about their expectations.
+Finding the girl of your dreams was most likely not as easy for you as some people make it seem.
+It took time, energy, patience, and effort on your part to get your relationship off the ground.
+Now that it is time to pop the question, it is also time to start searching for the perfect ring to symbolize your love.
+Most girls will have an idea of the type of ring they want: some will leave subtle hints; others will be forthright about their expectations.

-Regardless, it usually comes as quite a shock when you find out that your future wife wants a 2 carat diamond ring.
-The shock usually sets in when you discover that these rings are quite expensive.
-In fact, they are among the most costly type of rings on the market.
+It can be shocking to find out that your future wife wants a 2-carat diamond ring.
+The shock usually sets in when you discover that these rings are among the costliest rings on the market.
 Let us take some time to discuss the following:

-Two carat diamonds are often the favorites of people that have some room in their budget to buy a decent size stone for their loved ones.
-Depending on how much you are willing to sacrifice on the quality of a two carat diamond, it could cost you as low as $2,000 or as high as $30,000.
-For people with budget constraints, a good quality two carat diamond should cost you around $14,000-$17,000 for a round diamond and $11,000-$15,000 for a fancy shape stone such as a cushion or princess cut diamond.
-If budget is not an issue, we recommend spending around $22,000-$25,000 on a two carat round brilliant cut diamond, and $16,000-$22,000 on a fancy shape diamond.
+Two-carat diamonds are often the favorites of people with some room in their budget to buy a decent size stone for their loved ones.
+Depending on how much you are willing to sacrifice on the quality of a two-carat diamond, it could cost you as low as $2,000 or as high as $30,000.
+For people with budget constraints, a good quality two-carat round diamond should cost around $14,000-$17,000 and $11,000-$15,000 for a fancy-shaped stone, such as a cushion or princess cut diamond.
+If budget is not an issue, we recommend spending around $22,000-$25,000 on a two-carat round brilliant cut diamond and $16,000-$22,000 on a fancy shape diamond.
 Aim for a D-G color, VS1 or above clarity, Excellent cut with 60-62 depth, 54-59 table, and no fluorescence.
-Buying a stone that is graded by GIA (Gemological Institute of America) is a must; AGS (American Gem Society) is also a decent lab.
-Overall, there are seven factors that are important while determining the price of a diamond which are described in our article on diamond price factors.
+Buying a GIA (Gemological Institute of America) graded stone is a must; AGS (American Gem Society) is also a decent lab.
+Overall, seven factors are essential while determining the price of a diamond described in our article on diamond price factors.

-Here are three example of good quality three two carat diamonds with average prices (watch high resolution videos of them by clicking on the image):
+Here are three examples of three good quality two-carat diamonds with average prices (watch high-resolution videos of them by clicking on the image):

 What Determines the Price of the Diamond?

-Firstly, try to understand that it would be impossible to set an arbitrary figure for all diamonds no matter how precisely we try to access the factors which could affect its cost.
-No two diamonds can ever be the same.
+Firstly, understand that it would be impossible to set an arbitrary figure for all diamonds no matter how precisely we try to access the factors that could affect its cost since no two diamonds can ever be the same.
 The prices are also affected by demand, seasons, and their quality.

-In other words, if you find a diamond which costs $3000 in a trusted jewelry store, that does not necessarily mean that all diamonds of similar size will cost the same amount.
-There are many factors which could affect the cost of a diamond.
-These factors are often referred to as the 4Cs.
+In other words, if you find a diamond that costs $3000 in a trusted jewelry store, that does not necessarily mean that all diamonds of similar size will come at the same price.
+Many factors could affect the cost of a diamond, often referred to as the 4Cs.
 They are:

-As illustrated in figure one, the price of diamonds increases as the carat weight increases.
-That is because the carat weight or size is a good indication of the diamond's rarity.
-Larger pieces of diamond, like those used to make 2 carat diamond rings, are much harder to locate and are thus considered a rare find.
-Many experienced diamond experts will, however, state that the size of the diamond has the least impact on the price.
+As illustrated in figure one, the price of diamonds increases as the carat weight increases because carat weight or size is a good indication of a diamond's rarity.
+Like those used to make 2-carat diamond rings, larger diamonds are much harder to locate and are thus considered a rare find.
+However, many experienced diamond experts will state that the size of a diamond has the most negligible impact on the price.

 The clarity of the stone also affects the quality of the diamond.
-Experts often apply this term to the number of imperfections that are evident on the diamond.
-It goes without saying that diamonds with more flaws tend to cost a little less.
+Experts often apply this term to the number of imperfections evident on the diamond.
+Diamonds with more flaws tend to cost less.
 Some diamonds tend to have a hint of yellow or brown color.
 Colored diamonds are less valuable than clear diamonds.

-Market conditions also significantly affect the cost of diamonds as well.
-Industry experts Bain and Company stated in their 2017 report on the price of diamonds that they are optimistic that the demand for diamonds will continue to increase at a rate of between 1 to 4 percent until 2030.
+Market conditions also significantly affect the cost of diamonds.
+Industry experts, Bain and Company, stated in their 2017 report on the price of diamonds that they were optimistic that demand for diamonds would continue to increase at a rate of between 1 to 4 percent until 2030.

-The supply rate of diamonds will continue to increase at a much slower rate of less than 1 per cent, and this will result in a sustained increase in price.
+The supply rate of diamonds will continue to increase at a much slower rate of less than 1 percent, resulting in a sustained price increase.
 Diamond mines owners have been cleverly restricting the supply of diamonds for years to drive up the cost to acquire these precious stones.

-Another market trend is an increase in the demand for colored diamonds.
-This could increase the cost of these types of rings as well.
+Another market trend is an increase in the demand for colored diamonds, which could also increase the cost of these types of rings.

 Why 2 Carat Diamond Rings Cost More than Other Rings

-As previously highlighted, larger diamonds tend to cost a bit more.
-Also, it is impossible to tell you exactly how much all 2 carat diamonds will cost.
-It should also be evident that 2 carat diamonds will be larger than 1 carat diamonds, and will thus require more.
-On average, the cost of a 2 carat diamond ranges from $2000 up to $30,000.
+As previously highlighted, larger diamonds tend to cost more.
+Also, it is impossible to tell exactly how much all 2-carat diamonds will cost.
+It should also be evident that 2-carat diamonds will be larger than 1-carat diamonds and thus cost more.
+On average, the cost of a 2-carat diamond ranges from $2000 up to $30,000.

-For many of us, this might seem like a lot to pay all at once.
-Thankfully, many of the jewelry stores in your area will have special payment plans to allow you to cover the cost of the ring over a period.
-Soon, we will move into discussing how to save money when purchasing a 2 carat diamond ring.
+For many of us, this might seem like a leap.
+Thankfully, many jewelry stores in your area will have special payment plans to allow you to cover the cost of the ring over a period.
+Soon, we will move into discussing how to save money when purchasing a 2-carat diamond ring.

 How to Assess the Quality of a Diamond

-Purchasing a 2 carat ring should be seen as an investment in your future.
-Your wife will continue to wear her ring proudly for as long as you both shall live.
-In time you will pass the ring down to one of your children.
-Always remember that this ring will become a family heirloom and your children will continue to pass the ring on to future generations forever.
+Purchasing a 2-carat ring should be seen as an investment in your future.
+Your wife will continue to wear her ring proudly for as long as you both live.
+With time, you will pass the ring down to one of your children.
+Remember that this ring will become a family heirloom, and your children will continue to pass the ring on to future generations forever.

 Making such a weighty decision can become very stressful.
-You might be tempted to follow the lead of the sales representative at the jewelry store.
-But you may very well end up regretting this decision.
-These representatives are being paid to sell a product.
+You can be tempted to follow the sales representatives' lead at the jewelry store, but you might end up regretting this decision because they are paid to sell.

-That means they are willing to tell you exactly what you need to hear to make a sale and get their commission.
-This is why it is imperative for you to at least know the basics of how to assess the quality of a diamond.
+This implies that they will always be willing to tell you precisely what you need to hear to make a sale and get their commission.
+Therefore, you must know the basics of how to assess the quality of a diamond.
 Here are three simple tips for determining the quality of a diamond:

-1. Spend some time researching the characteristics of the type of diamond you are interested in purchasing.
-Learn more about the 4Cs.
-For example, if you would like to purchase a 2 carat (VVS1) diamond ring, you would expect to see only minute blemishes on the diamond even when viewing it under a microscope.
+1. Spend some time researching the characteristics of the type of diamond you are interested in purchasing and learn more about the 4Cs.
+For example, if you would like to purchase a 2-carat (VVS1) diamond ring, you would expect to see only minute blemishes on the diamond even when viewing it under a microscope.

 2. View the diamond in both natural and fluorescent light.
 Diamonds do not produce their light.
-Take the time to examine the way that each of the diamonds presented reflect the light shining on it.
+Take your time to examine how each of the diamonds presented reflects the light shining on it.
 Many jewelers often display their diamonds in poorly lit rooms to disguise the quality of the diamonds.